akshatdalakoti-stack/demo----/README.md

 # demo----
-This is my first git repository \n currently a Btech student
+This is my first git repository